 It’s called Urdhva Dhanurasana.
 How cool is that?

-Yoga has brought me patience and awareness about my surroundings.
+Yoga has brought me patience and awareness of my surroundings.
 It’s taught me that everything I need is within me.
 I can tackle anything on my own.
 This has been a very helpful approach for many of life’s situations.

-Healing with ayurveda
+Healing with Ayurveda